-I have been a Research Assistant within the Dynamics of Eco-Evolutionary Patters group since I finished my honours in November 2016.
+I am currently undertaking my PhD within Dynamics of Eco-Evolutionary Patters and Carver Lab in disease ecology, using Tasmanian case-study systems.
+I was a full time Research Assistant within DEEP after I finished my honours in November 2016, and causally for 2 years from 2019 when I started my PhD.
 I am passionate about addressing contemporary conservation issues such as wildlife conservation, global change, social and environmental conflicts, biodiversity loss, and disease ecology.
 I have diverse interests, with my work as a research assistant requiring me to work on multiple projects, and administration and co-ordination of the DEEP group.

 Ringwaldt, E.M.; Brook, B.W.; Carver, S.; Buettel, J.C.
 (2021)The Patterns and Causes of Dermatitis in Terrestrial and Semi-Aquatic Mammalian Wildlife.
 Animals, 11, 1691. https://doi.org/10.3390/ani11061691

 Buettel, J.C., Ringwaldt, E.M., Hovenden, M.J. & Brook, B.W.
 (2019).
 Importance of the local environment on nutrient cycling and litter decomposition in a tall Eucalypt forest.
 Forests 10(4), 340.
 DOI: 10.3390/f10040340